zarpafantasma/corpus_rythmos/AI_Audit_Protocol.md

 Technical Usage Notes:

-Optimization: This prompt sequence was specifically designed and calibrated for Google Gemini 3.1 (to date), leveraging its large context window and retention capacity.
+Optimization: This prompt sequence was specifically designed and calibrated for advanced LLM models, leveraging their large context windows and retention capacity.

-Use with other AIs: If you decide to audit the corpus using other Large Language Models (LLMs), be very mindful of their limitations and strengths.
+Use with other AIs: If you decide to audit the corpus any other Large Language Models (LLMs) of your choosing, be very mindful of their limitations and strengths.
 Some platforms works better if you group and upload the documents for each phase as compressed files (.zip) rather than uploading the PDF´s one by one.
 Knowing the AI you are using is vital to ensure it doesn't lose the thread of the theory.

-The entirety of the code and analysis was developed using Claude Opus 4.5 and Opus 4.6.
-If you want to run the simulations or real data analysis code, use these same Claude models or run the files (.py) directly on your computer, as other AI models may be unable to complete the process due to Execution Time Limitations.
+If you want to run the simulations or real data analysis code, use the best possible LLM (AI) running on its best model, or run the files (.py) directly on your computer, as some AI models may be unable to complete the process due to Execution Time Limitations.
 All instructions are in the main README on GitHub.

 ### Phase 1:
 Write the following Prompt: